Quick answer

 When can babies eat chickpeas?

-Babies can start eating chickpeas from around 6 months of age, once they have begun solid foods.
+Babies can start eating chickpeas from around 6 months, once they've begun solid foods.

-Ensure chickpeas are cooked very soft and mashed or pureed to reduce choking risk, especially in early stages.
+Cook chickpeas very soft and mash or purée them to reduce choking risk, especially in the early stages.

 See our first foods for baby guide for more ideas.